 We also value agility and speed.
 Our cross-functional team has designed our onboarding process in such a way that we are getting customers onto our platform in less than two months.
 Time to value is critical.

 If you are actively considering how to develop a more robust retention strategy or are even looking to tweak or refine what is already in place, we’d love to help you.
 Our team would be happy to share a product demo with you to show you how it works.
-Please contact me at email@example.com.
+Please contact us at firstname.lastname@example.org.

 1 Civitas Learning, Emerging Benchmarks from Across the Civitas, October 2017